-Lee has a broad public law practice, with particular expertise in local government, social care and healthcare.
+Lee has a broad public law practice, with particular expertise in local government, social care and healthcare where he has represented clients at the Supreme Court.
 Lee is also an experienced Court of Protection practitioner.

 Recent cases